jasonreisman/Timeline/README.md

 The only required fields are `width`, `start`, and `end`.
 All other fields are optional.

 * `width` describes the width, in pixels, of the output SVG document.
 The height will be determined automatically.
 * `start` is the date/time of the leftmost date/time on the axis.
+Negative values for year cannot be parsed.
 * `end` is the date/time of the rightmost date/time on the axis.
+Negative values for year cannot be parsed.

 #### Optional Fields

 * `num_ticks` controls the number of tickmarks along the axis between the `start` and `end` date/times (inclusive).
 If this field is not present, no tickmarks will be generated except for those at the `start` and `end` dates.
 * `tick_format` describes the string format of the tickmarks along the axis.
 It follows the [Python datetime formatting conventions](https://docs.python.org/2/library/datetime.html#strftime-and-strptime-behavior).
 Warning: Dates before 1900 can only use: %m, %M, %H, %d, %Y, %S and %YY (year with leading 0).
+* `date_parsing_format` defines the date format of callouts and eras.

 #### Callouts